jc-luna/nvim/README.md

 # My Neovim Config

-Neovim built from scratch and for my purposes.
+A Neovim config built from scratch and for my purposes.

 ![yuyuko](icon.png)